-Militants have targeted and killed at least 24 policemen in Egypt's Sinai Peninsula, which has seen an increase in violence since the Egyptian military ousted Islamist Mohamed Morsi from the presidency last month.
+Militants have killed at least 24 policemen in Egypt's Sinai Peninsula, which has seen an increase in violence since the Egyptian military ousted Islamist Mohamed Morsi from the presidency last month.

 The attackers ambushed buses carrying the policemen early Monday near the city of Rafah, along the border with the Gaza Strip.

 Also Monday, a lawyer for former Egyptian President Hosni Mubarak said his client will soon be released.

 Fareed el-Deeb said an Egyptian court had cleared Mr. Mubarak of corruption charges, stemming from allegations he and his sons embezzled money for presidential palaces.

 The claims could not be immediately confirmed by judicial officials.
 But the French news agency (AFP), quoting judicial sources, reported that Mr. Mubarak will remain in custody on charges in another case.

 The 85-year-old Mubarak still faces a retrial on charges he failed to stop the killing of protesters during the popular revolt that swept him from power in 2011.

 International concern over the turmoil that has gripped Egypt is growing.

 U.S. Defense Secretary Chuck Hagel said Monday he and other officials have had numerous conversations with Egypt's military and that the United States is "reviewing every aspect of our relationship with Egypt."

 "This is a very complicated problem.
 We continue to work with all of the parties to try to help as much as we can - facilitate a reconciliation, a stop of the violence.
 Our ability to influence the outcome in Egypt is limited."